How to Determine the Ideal Lawn Watering Duration

 Early Morning vs. Late Evening

-Early Morning (before 10 AM) is ideal because it allows water to soak into the soil and reach the roots before the heat of the day causes evaporation.
+Early Morning (before 10 AM) is the most effective time to water your lawn, as it allows moisture to penetrate the soil and reach the roots before the day’s heat increases evaporation rates.

 Avoiding Overwatering